jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 - how to handle the annoying matching parens in lisp code.
 What is that coming from?
 How to make it smarter?
 - How to filter diagnostics for just errors for example?
 - look in to diagnostic signs, virtual text, etc. See https://smarttech101.com/nvim-lsp-diagnostics-keybindings-signs-virtual-texts/#severity_signs_in_nvim_lsp_diagnostics
+- ok, let's see how much lag there is when typing in iterm2.
+It seems about the same tbh?
+Maybe it's an autocomplete thing, can I debounce that somehow?

 ## null-ls